Lucy Cooke.

 • The octopus is a master of innovation, which is why they have been on the planet for over 330 million years.
 Ultimately, the key to success is not strength but adaptability, and in an era of rapid change, AI, economic shifts, climate crises, embracing flexibility, innovation, and collaboration is key.

-In this talk, Lucy explores lessons from nature’s greatest survivors, from problem-solving urban raccoons to cooperative meerkats, as these pioneering toughies not only offer inspiration but also the perfect antidote to future-proofing success.
+In this talk, Lucy explores lessons from nature’s greatest survivors, from the problem-solving genius of urban racoons to cooperative meerkats, as these pioneering toughies not only offer inspiration but also the perfect antidote to future-proofing success.

 videos.